 - June 18, 2014 Advisory Committee Presentation

 Stakeholder Advisory Committee Meeting Minutes

 - February 10, 2014 Meeting

 Technology-Related Assistance for Individuals with Disabilities (TRAID) Program

 Community Care Connections

 Federal Government Links:

-- Money Follows the Person (MFP) Technical Assistance Center
+- MFP Technical Assistance Center

 - National MFP website success stories and videos

 - Centers for Medicare and Medicaid Services (CMS)